huyingjie/notebook/source/neuroscience/depression.md

 ![](/figs/neuroscience/medialhumanview.jpg)

-Vertical and horizontal axes divide it into 4 quadrans.
+Vertical and horizontal axes divide it into 4 quadrants.

 * top-middle
 * top-side